Murder of Gwen Araujo: Jaron Nabors

 Nabors pleaded guilty on February 24, 2003, to a lesser charge of voluntary manslaughter, which carried an 11-year prison sentence, along with a promise to testify against the other three defendants.
 During the formal entry of his plea, Judge Kenneth Burr warned Nabors that he could still be charged with murder if prosecutors found he was not "living up to your end of the bargain".

 During the February 2003 indictment proceedings, Nabors gave a detailed account of the murder and burial.
 As they were burying her, the men continued to disparage her.
-Nabors testified that he stated he "couldn't believe that someone would ever do that, would be that deceitful" and that José Merél added "he was so mad he could still kick her a couple more times".
+Nabors testified that he stated he "couldn't believe that someone would ever do that, would be that deceitful" and that José Merel added "he was so mad he could still kick her a couple more times".

 Nabors received an 11-year sentence on August 25, 2006.
 With credit for time served, he was expected to spend approximately five years in jail from that point on.